How Do You Resign From a Teaching Position in Arizona? | Teacher Resignation

 So, can a teacher break their contract midyear?
 They can, but there will be many consequences, possibly financial and action against their teaching license.

 How long is a teacher’s contract?

 It varies.
 It depends on what type of teacher you are and what environment you’re in.
 Are you in a public school, district K-12?
 Are you in a charter school, a private school, or is it higher education?
 It just varies.

 But, for an Arizona educator who teaches anywhere between K-12 grade, typically, they’re for one year.
 Sometimes if you’re on a tenure track, it can be a little bit different, but generally, they’re for one specific school year.
 It’s less than one year.

 It will have a start date and an actual specific date.
 Usually, it’s in August.
 Sometimes a couple of days or a week before the students come in.
 There will be a date there, which ends at the very end of May.
 It will have a specific date there.
 And again, it’s going to be for one school year.
 You can stretch pay over 12 months if you prefer or do it just through the school year.
 And so, you wouldn’t get paid from the end of May until next August.

 Usually, teachers’ contracts come up for renewal and normally start within February of the next school year.
-So, you’ll be offered a new contract, or they’ll renew your old one.
+So, you’ll receive a new contract offer, or they’ll renew your old one.
 And like I said, that usually starts in February.
-But if they decide not to renew it, you end your contract at the end of May, and then you guys go your separate ways.
+But if they decide not to continue it, you end your contract at the end of May.
+You guys go your separate ways.
 You also can not renew it, which is the best way for an educator to end their employment with the school district.